PyConPL/Book/2017/presentations/zodb_ecosystem/README.md

 I like the Python idea that there should be one way to do thigns.
 I want a purist OO approach.
-Like Ruby on Rails, I want a high level opinionated high level framework.
+Like Ruby on Rails, I want an
+opinionated high level framework.
 Grok gives me that.

 Pyramid is focussed on multiple deployments.
 So TTW makes no sense.